 - You can pay for it online and print a confirmation to take with you

-While having travel health insurance is not (yet) a requirement to obtain an H-1B visa, any temporary worker that gets off the plane without it is taking an enormous risk.
+While having travel health insurance is not a requirement to obtain an H-1B visa, any temporary worker that gets off the plane without it is taking an enormous risk.

-Cost for an H-1B Visa Insurance Plan
+What Does an H1B Visa Insurance Plan Cost?

-Best Travel Insurance Plans for H1-B Visa Holders
+Best Health Insurance for H1B Visa Holders

 - Rated “A” Plan